 Interested in becoming a PRNSA Field Institute facilitator?
 Want to take classes for FREE while helping out a great cause?
 Give us a call!

 Are you an outdoor educator or artist who would like to teach a PRNSA Field Institute class?
 Shoot us an Email!

-In accordance with Marin County guidelines for public health and safety, we will require all participants to respect the following COVID-19 procedures:
+In accordance with Marin County and CDC guidelines for public health, we will require all participants to respect the following COVID-19 procedures:

 • Perform a health self-check before coming to class using the CDC Symptoms of Coronavirus as a guide